...

 Tomatoes

 Lycopene is a potent antioxidant in tomatoes shown to combat oxidative stress and inflammation related to cancer development.
-Studies link higher tomato intake to reduced prostate, lung, and stomach cancer risk [13].
+Recent studies link higher tomato intake to reduced prostate, lung, and stomach cancer risk [13].

 Examples: fresh tomatoes, tomato juice, tomato sauce, salsa.